JoeHelbing/rl_abm_exp/README.md

 # Reinforcement Learning Enhanced Schelling Segregation Model

 This project implements an enhanced version of Schelling's segregation model using reinforcement learning (RL) agents.
 The simulation combines classical agent-based modeling with modern deep learning techniques to study emergent social patterns.
+This implementation has each individual agent instatiate and learn on a separate nueral network.

 ## Background